lapinek/platform-scripting/README.md

     AM may be used for authentication in the front channel.
 This can be assisted with custom client-side scripts written in JavaScript and executed in the user agent.

-    The use case for a client-side script is collecting information about the user agent's properties and its environment: [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation), IP, and whatever else that could be collected with a custom script running in a browser.
+    One important use case for a client-side script is collecting user input and/or information about the user agent's properties and its environment: [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation), IP, and whatever else that could be collected with a custom script running in a browser.
 Thus, the script needs to be written in JavaScript compatible with the browser, has access to the browser properties, and can make requests to external network resources _from the browser_.
 It could be used, for example, for detecting the client's IP.

     The data collected by a client-side script can be submitted to the server side and become available for the server components involved in the same authentication procedure.

-    Scriptable access to the browser environment seems to be a unique feature of authentication procedures in AM, in comparison to the other script applications in the three products.
+    Scriptable access to the browser environment is a unique feature of authentication procedures in AM, in comparison to the other script applications in the three products.

     #### <a id="am-scripting-server-side"></a>AM > Server-Side Scripts